Home

 Now here’s a brief guide to the different cat colors and patterns:

 Solids – Cats with solid colors have no markings (like stripes, for instance).
-Solids come in four basic colors plus their corresponding diluted versions.
-Solid colors include black, red, and blue.
+Solids come in three basic colors plus their corresponding diluted versions.
+Solid colors include black, white, and blue.
+Red and cream cats have the tabby pattern so you won't see solid-orange or solid-cream cats.

 Multiple colors – Some cats come in multicolor patterns:

-• Calico cats are considered true tricolor cats, sporting a coat of distinct patches of black, red and white.
-Others consider tortoiseshell cats to be tricolor cats as well; however, their coat patterns do not display the three colors as distinctly as the calicos.
+• Calico cats are considered true tricolor cats, sporting a coat of three distinct patches of black, red and white.
+Others consider tortoiseshell cats to be tricolor cats as well; however, their coat patterns do not display the three colors as distinctly as calicos do.

 • Bicolor cats show two distinct colors, one of them being white.
 Tuxedo cats, with their beautiful black and white coats are examples of bicolor cats.